 Bette Davis was an American actress known as "The First Lady of the American Screen."
 Her career spanned six decades; few in the history of film rival her longevity and appeal.
 Early years Bette Davis was born Ruth Elizabeth Davis on April 5, 1908, in Lowell, Massachusetts.
 Bette’s father left the family when she was 10 years old.
 Her mother had very little money, but she sent Bette and her sister, Barbara, to boarding school.
 When Bette graduated from Cushing Academy, she enrolled at John Murray Anderson’s Dramatic School, where she became a star pupil.

+From stage to screen Davis's first professional stage performance was in the The Earth Between off Broadway in 1923.
+In 1929, she appeared in her first Broadway performance, Broken Dishes, and later the same year, she performed in Solid South.
 Davis was hired the next year by Universal Studios, but the management did not think she was going to be a star.
 In 1932, Universal allowed her to sign with Warner Brothers.
 Davis's first major role was in The Man Who Played God.
 Her role as Mildred Rogers in Of Human Bondage (1934), earned her critical acclaim, but she did not earn a nomination from the Academy of Motion Picture Arts and Sciences.
 That spurred in write-in votes from unhappy academy members.

 Michael Merrill, Bette's son, and Kathryn Sermak, Bette's personal assistant and friend, were the executors of her estate.
 They created The Bette Davis Foundation in her memory, which provides financial assistance to promising young actors.
 Meryl Streep received the first Bette Davis Lifetime Achievement Award at Boston University in 1998.